 6. Hong Kong - Vibrant Express - 250 km/h (155.3 mph)

 The Vibrant Express is a sight to behold.
 This cleverly branded MTR380A train by CRRC (the Chinese rolling stock manufacturer) looks more capable than the numbers indicate.
 It is indeed the case.
 They could operate at the maximum speed of 380 km/h (236.1 mph), but the pace is limited to 250 km/h between Futian and West Kowloon in Hong Kong.

 6. Switzerland - Pendolino Astoro - 250 km/h (155.3 mph)

-Switzerland has possibly the most demanding terrain in Europe when it comes to constructing infrastructure, and for a long time this country was known for punctual train service, but not for high speeds.
-This has changed since the purchase of the modern Pendolino Astoro train sets and the construction of the Lötschberg Base Tunnel where Pendolinos reach their top speed of 250 km/h.
+Switzerland has possibly the most demanding terrain in Europe when it comes to constructing infrastructure, and for a long time, this country was known for punctual train service, but not for high speeds.
+However, this has changed since purchasing the modern Pendolino Astoro train sets and the construction of the Lötschberg Base Tunnel, where Pendolinos reach their top speed of 250 km/h.

 6. Russia - Peregrine Falcon - 250 km/h (155.3 mph)

-Russia has been experimenting with high-speed rail since the 70's with their Russkaya Troika but it was only in 2009 when they made a big breakthrough.
-In that year they opened the Moscow to Saint Petersburg high-speed rail served by the Sapsan trains (Siemens Velaro).
-The 2030 plan includes rapid trains connecting Moscow with Niznij Novgorod, Kazan, Samara, Perm, Ufa, Ekaterinburg, Voronez, Rostov-na-Donu and Tuapse.
+Russia has been experimenting with high-speed rail since the 70's with their Russkaya Troika, but it was only in 2009 when they made a significant breakthrough.
+They opened the Moscow to Saint Petersburg high-speed rail served by the Sapsan trains (Siemens Velaro).
+The 2030 plan includes rapid trains connecting Moscow with Nizhniy Novgorod, Kazan, Samara, Perm, Ufa, Ekaterinburg, Voronezh, Rostov-na-Donu, and Tuapse.